liugoldent/newsBlog/source/_posts/front/f-whyVue3.md

 ---
-title: F - Vue3 think more
+title: F - Why Vue3 and think more
 date: 2022/06/27
 tags:
     - Vue3